zhamri/Template-LabTest/README.md

 ## Installation (Optional)

-As a student, I would advise you to install the following software:
+To simulate the student's role, I would advise you to install the following software:
 1. `Git` --> https://git-scm.com/downloads
 2. `Intellij IDEA` --> https://www.jetbrains.com/idea/download/